Home > Analyses > Technology > STMicroelectronics N.V.

 Financial Ratios

-The following table summarizes key financial ratios for STMicroelectronics N.V.
-(STM) over the last five fiscal years, providing insights into its profitability, valuation, liquidity, leverage, and operational efficiency:
+The following table summarizes key financial ratios for STMicroelectronics N.V. over the fiscal years 2021 to 2025:

 |---|---|---|---|---|---|